-If you send or receive any parcel from outside the European Union, you have to complete and attach the customs form to the parcel.
+If you send parcels outside the United Kingdom, you have to complete and attach the customs form to the parcel.
 Here you can find the customs form and step by step instructions on how to complete it.

 Download customs invoice here:📥Download PDF

-If you ship outside the EU it's very important:
+If you ship outside the UK it's very important:

 Use the instructions below for reference.